oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 : OPTIONAL -  Identifiers for authentication methods used when authenticating the End-User as defined in {{OpenID.Core}}.

 `aud_sub`:
-: OPTIONAL - Resource Authorization Server identifier for the subject as defined in {{OpenID.Enterprise}}.
+: OPTIONAL - The Resource Authorization Server's identifier for the End-User as defined in {{OpenID.Enterprise}}.

 `email`:
 :OPTIONAL - End-User's e-mail address as defined in {{Section 5.1 of OpenID.Core}}.